Laughing-q/lqcv/README.md

 # lqcv
-This is my computer vision lib.
+This is my personal computer vision lib.